1995parham/saf/README.md

 Meanwhile, we did some real-world tests and the results are not good, after the recent Erlang upgrades to make it cloud compatible, I think RabbitMQ will work better.

+### What is NATS?

+NATS messaging enables the exchange of data that is segmented into messages among computer applications and services.
+These messages are addressed by subjects and do not depend on network location.
+This provides an abstraction layer between the application or service and the underlying physical network.
+Data is encoded and framed as a message and sent by a publisher.
+The message is received, decoded, and processed by one or more subscribers.

 ## Description

 Saf gets events from its producer side and publish them into NATS.